meerk40t/meerk40t/README.md

 ---

-Currently we are at Phase 1.
+Currently at Phase 1.
 You can use it, there are no know giant gaps in functionality.
 It is not perfect, but it should be hooked up and working.
+It has some killer features and some elements that are pretty rock solid.

 ---